piccolo-orm/piccolo/docs/aragorm/articles/is-async-worthwhile.rst

 Asyncio helps improve throughput, not raw speed.

-However, most frameworks built on top of asyncio have sought to increase performance, but through other means (faster HTTP parsing, Cython-ising slow parts) ...
+However, most frameworks built on top of asyncio have sought to increase performance, but through other means (efficient HTTP parsing, Cython-ising slow parts) ...

 How much time does Python spend waiting on a database?
 ------------------------------------------------------